-For many years Tom Shelley has been removing all types of plastic items from his household waste steam that are not currently acceptable for collection for recycling by the Tompkins County Solid Waste Division.
+For many years, board member Tom Shelley has been removing all types of plastic items from his household waste steam that are not currently acceptable for collection for recycling by the Tompkins County Solid Waste Division.
 Most of these items are packaging materials of one kind or another.
 Almost all plastics are made from oil and Tom can’t stand seeing oil go back into the ground in the form of a landfill!
 He packs these items in garbage bags, boxes and paper shopping bags and stores them in a garage he owns in Collegetown.
 Eventually, when the price of oil goes up high enough, additional recycling markets will open for materials not currently accepted locally and Tom will be able to sell these materials to a vendor.

 In addition to the environmental benefits that arise from this lifestyle choice, Alex also finds the time commuting to be refreshing, reflective and excellent exercise.
 Here Alex is pictured making the 2.7 mile walk down Nelson Rd to pick up the bus along 96.

-Solar panels power Gay Nicholson’s home in Ludlowville, with power to spare for an electric car (someday!).
+Solar panels power member Gay Nicholson‘s home in Ludlowville, with power to spare for an electric car (someday!).
 An open shed does double-duty supporting the panels on the south roof, while keeping firewood and lumber out of the rain.

 In the foreground are fall and winter greens kept frost-free by the thermal mass of an old stone foundation facing south.
 The plants are watered from a rain barrel filled by the downspout from the shed.
 There are five raised beds nearby made from black locust boards salvaged from a damaged fence.
 The locust was locally harvested using a team of draft horses and a portable mill.
 The raised beds provide a bountiful harvest of fresh, organic vegetables.
 It’s fun to connect several systems together for greater self-reliance and a healthier planet!